tylerwongj/speech-transcriber/README.md

 alias transcribe='cd /path/to/speech-transcriber3 && source venv/bin/activate && python3 transcribe.py'
 ```

-## Auto-Start on Login (Recommended)
+## ⭐ Auto-Start on Login (HIGHLY RECOMMENDED)

 For the best experience, set up the speech transcriber to automatically start when you log into your Mac.

 ### Setup Auto-Start

-The project includes a `start-on-login.sh` script that launches the transcriber in the background:
+The project includes an `add-this-script-to-login-items.sh` script that launches the transcriber in the background:

 ```bash
 #!/bin/bash